open-ephys/onix-docs/source/Software Guide/Bonsai.ONIX/index.rst

     Bonsai Examples/index

 `Bonsai.ONIX <https://www.nuget.org/packages/Bonsai.ONIX/>`__ is a `Bonsai
-<https://bonsai-rx.org/>`__ library for ONIX hardware.
-This library contains
+<https://bonsai-rx.org/>`__ package for ONIX hardware.
+This package contains
 `Bonsai Operators <https://bonsai-rx.org/docs/articles/operators.html>`__ for acquiring and sending data to ONIX hardware.
-An additional library, ``Bonsai.ONIX.Design``, contains GUI elements for the core library.
-Although it is possible to use ``Bonsai.ONIX`` without the GUI library, it is not recommended.
-There are three major classes of operators in the library:
+An additional package, ``Bonsai.ONIX.Design``, contains GUI elements for the core package.
+Although it is possible to use ``Bonsai.ONIX`` without the GUI package, it is not recommended.
+There are three major classes of operators in the package:

 #. :ref:`bonsai_onicontext` - This operator wraps the underlying **Acquisition Context**
    and provides access to the device table for a hardware slot.
 At least one of these